EfstratiosLontzetidis/WhatHitMe/README.md

 • It is recommended to run the **--update** flag before initiating the tool.

 • Techniques are mandatory to be supplied to the tool, seperated by spaces (or lines if it is a file).
-The software flags are optiona;.
+The software flags are optional.

 ![image](https://user-images.githubusercontent.com/50456183/182891989-07a6060d-0df9-434c-a7d1-9e2dc85c2409.png)